JRodrigoF/data_engineering_airflow/pipelines/README.md

 ### Connections

-After it is up, add a new connection:
+After it is up, add a new connections:

 **postgres**